 Becoming a Certified B Corporation marks a significant milestone, reflecting our dedication to sustainable and responsible travel.
 We are deeply committed to the wellbeing of our employees, customers, partners, local communities, and the preservation of our destinations.

 During the 2021 UN Climate Change Conference (COP26) in Glasgow, 50 Degrees North signed the Glasgow Declaration, solidifying our commitment to the planet and our impact on it.
-In May 2022, we received the Travellife Partner Award, in recognition of our efforts towards sustainable travel and Corporate Social Responsibility.
-In 2023, we continue on this path, as we are submitting our application to become a certified B-Corporation, we are giving away 10% of our 2022 after tax profit (approx. NOK600,000) to a selection of charitable organisations, and we have introduced volunteering schemes for our employees.
+In May 2022, we received the Travelife Partner Award in recognition of our efforts towards sustainable travel and Corporate Social Responsibility.
+In 2023, we continued on this path: We are donating 10% of our 2022 after tax profit (approx. NOK600,000) to a selection of charitable organisations, and we have introduced volunteering schemes for our employees.

 Spreading wealth by promoting less visited destinations and local places, as well as promoting travel in low season (i.e. as an antidote to overtourism)

 Supporting local people and their businesses to ensure socio-economic benefit and sustainability for local communities (i.e. rather than multinational corporations)

 Preferring partnerships with operators who adhere to strict environmental, quality and safety standards set by recognised national certification schemes (where available).
 For example, choosing Nordic Choice hotels which are certified in accordance with the ISO 14001 environmental standards.

 Promoting low emission transport options, e.g. the use of trains and other public transport, electric vehicles, electric snow mobiles and ships with a strong emission reduction strategy